Diegogagan2587/Book-a-concert-front-end/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-Live Demo will be avalble in a couple of Hrs
+Live Demo will be available in a couple of Hrs

 <!-- > Add a link to your deployed project.